imvu/bluesteel/README.md

 - Install requisits: `cd bluesteel`, `s/install-bluesteel.py`
 - Test everything is ok: `s/test-bluesteel.py`

-### Install PostgreSQL database (optional)###

-*Using PostgreSQL will help BlueSteel handle better multiple requests at the same time.
-SQLite will perform worst in that scenario*

-- Go to [http://postgresapp.com](http://postgresapp.com) and download the app.
-- Install it! (in OS X means to move it to the Applications folder)
-- Locate `pg_config` binary.
-It should live inside: `/Applications/Postgres.app/Contents/Versions/9.5/bin/`
-- add that path to $PATH environment variable with: `PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.5/bin/`
-- (Linux only) install postgres development package: `sudo apt-get install libpq-dev python-dev`
-- Install psycopg2 with: `sudo pip install psycopg2==2.6.2`
-- Open a PostgreSQL shell.
-    * in macOS you can open the Postgres App shell through the icon.
-    * in Linux you can execute:
-        * `sudo su - postgres`
-        * `psql -d postgres`
-- Execute command: `CREATE DATABASE bluesteeldb;`
-- Execute command: `CREATE USER bluesteeluser;`
-- Execute command: `GRANT ALL PRIVILEGES ON DATABASE bluesteeldb TO bluesteeluser;`
-- Execute command: `ALTER USER bluesteeluser CREATEDB;`
-- Execute command: `ALTER USER bluesteeluser WITH PASSWORD 'pass';`
-- Execute command: `SET effective_cache_size TO '1000 MB';`
-- Modify the values of the previous commands as you need.
-- Modify Django settings files to use this DB instead of SQLite.
-- Execute command: `./manage.py migrate`

 ### How to run tests? ###

 - For running tests you simply need to execute: `s/test-bluesteel.py`